agera-edc/DataSpaceConnector/docs/codequality/README.md

 We recommend extending the scope of the queries to include code quality analysis.
 Additional suites can be found in the [CodeQL Github repository](https://github.com/github/codeql/tree/main/java/ql/src/codeql-suites).

-TBD

 ## Code coverage with jacoco

-TBD
+We recommend introducing jacoco for measuring code coverage.
+See the [evaluation results](COVERAGE.md) for more details.

 ## Visualize code coverage in PRs with Codecov

-We recommend adding a tool for visualizing code coverage statistics on PR.
-This will enable developers to react to a decrease of coverage introduced by certain PRs.
+We recommend adding a tool for visualizing code coverage statistics on PRs.
+This will raise developer awareness on a decrease of coverage introduced by PRs.
+We suggest to use the Codecov platform for this purpose, as it provides a detailed report including a dashboard with additional metrics like code complexity.
+See the [evaluation results](COVERAGE.md) for more details.

-TBD
-- Codecov more detail report than Github action
-- Dashboard

 ## Incrementally increase the scope of static code analysis

-TBD
+We recommend starting with a smaller set of CodeQL queries for measuring code quality and incrementally increase the scope of the analysis.
+There is two possible approaches for this:

-Additional custom CodeQL queries
+- Use additional CodeQL query packs / write additional custom CodeQL queries

-As many PMD and Spotbugs findings overlap with CodeQL query results, we do not recommend adding these tools in an initial step.
-Once static code analysis with CodeQL has established within the EDC community, it is advisable to review if adding PMD and/or Spotbugs with a very targeted set of rules complementing
+- Use additional tools like PMD/Spotbugs with a very reduced set of rules complementing the existing CodeQL queries